skypilot-org/skypilot/docs/source/cloud-setup/policy.rst

 .. hint::

     SkyPilot loads the policy from the given package in the same Python environment.
-    You can test the existance of the policy by running:
+    You can test the existence of the policy by running:

     .. code-block:: bash